jedi101/mailnotifier/docs/README.md

 - JST PH 2-Pin Cable (Female Connector) (2x if you want to power the receiver with batteries too)
 - Battery holder for 18650 batteries (same as above)
 - 18650 batteries

+## How To

+Before you can use this code, you have to change a few things.

+First of all, you have to enter your WiFi information in *arduino_secrets.h*.
+To do this, you need to write your WiFi name (the SSID) within the first quotation marks and your password within the second quotation marks.

+Secondly, you need to create a webhook for Slack to send messages when you receive mail.
+Just follow [this simple tutorial](https://api.slack.com/incoming-webhooks).
+After you got the URL to the Channel you want to get the messages in, you need to find the line within *mailnotifier_Receiver* that starts with **_client.println("POST_** and ends with **_HTTP/1.1");_**.
+Copy everything after the **_.com_** part of your URL and paste it in between this two parts.

+Lastly, you need to calibrate your load cell (do this after the load cell is placed in the mailbox).
+To do this, you need to run the calibration sketch.
+With it you'll find the **_calibration_factor_** and the **_zero_factor_**.
+Replace the numbers associated with these two factors within *mailnotifier_Transmitter* with the numbers you just found with this sketch.